onzfonz/comp227/src/content/3/en/part3a.md

 ### WebStorm REST client

-While Postman has become fairly popular due to all of it's options, in our case we can also use Webstorm's REST client instead of Postman.
+While Postman has become fairly popular due to all of it's options, in our case we can also use WebStorm's REST client instead of Postman.

 To use the rest client, right-click on the project and select ***New->HTTP Request***.
 Give it the name `all_tasks` and then you'll see a file named ***all_tasks.http***.